angus-c/my-downloads/README.md

 # my-downloads

-List download totals and trend for npm packages based on author, maintainer or keyword.\
+List download totals and trends for npm packages based on author or keyword.\
 Use as a CLI or an in-program API

 ## CLI